Montgomery Clift: Death

-It is commonly believed that drug addiction was responsible for Clift's many health problems and his death.
+Drug addiction is commonly believed to have been responsible for Clift's many health problems and his death.
 In addition to lingering effects of dysentery and chronic colitis, an underactive thyroid was later revealed during the autopsy.
 The condition (among other things) lowers blood pressure; it could have caused Clift to appear drunk or drugged when he was sober.
-Underactive thyroids also raise cholesterol, which might have contributed to his heart disease.

 Following a 15-minute funeral at St. James' Church on Madison Avenue in Manhattan, which was attended by 150 guests, including Lauren Bacall, Frank Sinatra, and Nancy Walker, Clift was buried in the Friends Quaker Cemetery, Prospect Park, Brooklyn.
-Elizabeth Taylor, who was in Rome, sent flowers, as did Roddy McDowall (who had recently co-starred with Clift in The Defector), Judy Garland, Myrna Loy, and Lew Wasserman.
+Elizabeth Taylor, who was in Rome, sent flowers, as did Roddy McDowall, Judy Garland, Myrna Loy, and Lew Wasserman.